Dave Roberts' Countless Errors Bury Dodgers' Chance to End 30-Year Title Drought

 The third-year Dodgers manager turned to Madson, only to see his reliever walk Steve Pearce on five pitches to tie up the game before allowing a two-RBI single to J.D.
 Martinez to give the Red Sox a 4-2 lead that Boston would not relinquish—this, just one night after a Madson wild pitch set up the Red Sox to take the lead in the fifth inning of Game 1.
 He later gave up a hard RBI single to Rafael Devers to make it 5-3 Red Sox.

-So far in the World Series, Dodgers starters have failed to record an out in the sixth inning.
+So far in the World Series, Dodgers starters have failed to make it through the fifth inning.

 "Madson has been our guy for quite some time and he's pitched in some big spots," Roberts said.
 "The usage, I wasn't concerned about.
 He's fresh.
 He didn't throw too many pitches yesterday.
 Had a couple days off coming into this series.
 That part of it was easy and I liked him against Pearce.
 He's done it time and time again, and the last few times, it hasn't worked out."